 The provision for impairment of receivables assessment requires a degree of estimation and judgement.
 The level of provision is assessed by taking into account the recent sales experience, the ageing of receivables, historical collection rates and specific knowledge of the individual debtors' financial position.

-The consolidated entity has recognised a decrease in the provision of \$75,326 (December 2015: \$221,116 decrease) in profit or loss in respect of impairment of receivables for the year ended 31 December 2016.
+The consolidated entity has recognised an increase in the provision of \$47,870 (2016: (\$75,326) decrease) in profit or loss in respect of impairment of receivables for the year ended 31 December 2017.

 Past due but not Impaired